Shriyansh-Y/Devops-HW1-Part-B/README.md

 **Advantages of push:**
 * Easy to bootstrap.
 A bare server can be setup with push, no customization needed.
 * Errors are synchronous: If Setup code doesn’t work, push system will get the error back.
 No need to check any logs.
 * Development is sensible: Change to the setup scripts, can be done from the machine itself, and the machine doesn’t have to accept connections from the slave or no special instructions to keep the slave from setting itself up as a production machine.
-Thus, no daemon that might need modifications.
+Thus, no daemon need modifications.
 Basically, just change the code, and run it.

 **Disadvantages of a push:**
 * Lack of full automation: Not usually possible to boot a server and have it configure itself without some sort of client/server protocol which push systems don't generally support.